sbounmy/pennylane/README.md

 Pennylane::Customer.list

 # filter and paginate customers
-Pennylane::Customer.list(filter: [{field: 'name', operator: 'eq', value: 'Apple'}], page: 2) per_page
+Pennylane::Customer.list(filter: [{field: 'name', operator: 'eq', value: 'Apple'}], page: 2)

 # Retrieve single customer
 Pennylane::Customer.retrieve('38a1f19a-256d-4692-a8fe-0a16403f59ff')
 ```

 ## Test mode
 Pennylane provide a [test environment](https://help.pennylane.com/fr/articles/18773-creer-un-environnement-de-test).
-You can use the library with your test token api by setting the Pennylane.api_key to its value.
+You can use the library with your test token api by setting the `Pennylane.api_key` to its value.

 ## Development